-2018-007 Perform and Document Subrecipient Monitoring (Continued)

-Cause: We were informed that the subrecipient monitoring procedures were not performed due to significant personnel turnover and absences during the fiscal year.
-Two out of eight positions were vacant within the fiscal year including the Program Manager who terminated on March 30, 2018.

-Effect: By not monitoring the subrecipient in a timely manner, the OahuMPO cannot be assured in a timely manner that subawards were used for authorized purposes, in compliance with federal statutes, regulations, and the terms and conditions of the subaward; that subaward goals are achieved; that the subrecipient was audited as required by Subpart F of the 2 CFR 200; and that OahuMPO's records did not require adjustments as a result of its subrecipient's audits or from discoveries had monitoring procedures been performed.
-Continued noncompliance may result in the following actions taken by the grantor on OahuMPO: additional conditions imposed on OahuMPO by the grantor; temporary withholding of cash payments pending correction of the deficiency; questioned costs that may lead to return of funds by OahuMPO; wholly or partly suspension or termination of federal award; withhold further federal awards; or initiation of debarment or suspension proceedings.
+Ref.
+No. Compliance and Internal Control Finding (Continued) Questioned Costs 2019-003 Perform and Document Subrecipient Monitoring (Continued) Cause: We were informed that the subrecipient monitoring procedures were not performed due to significant personnel turnover and absences during the fiscal year.
+The Program Manager position was vacant until November 2018.
+Procedures were in development during fiscal year ended June 30, 2019.
+Effect: By not monitoring the subrecipient in a timely manner, OahuMPO cannot be assured in a timely manner that subawards were used for authorized purposes, in compliance with federal statutes, regulations, and the terms and conditions of the subaward; that subaward goals are achieved; that the subrecipient was audited as required by Subpart F of the 2 CFR 200; and that OahuMPO's records did not require adjustments as a result of its subrecipient's audits or from discoveries had monitoring procedures been performed.
+Continued noncompliance may result in the following actions taken by the grantor on OahuMPO: additional conditions imposed on OahuMPO by the grantor; temporary withholding of cash payments pending correction of the deficiency; questioned costs that may lead to return of debarment or suspension proceedings.